-The Company complied at 31 December 2021, when the company liquidity was 85.23%.
+The Company complied at 31 March 2022, when the company liquidity was 85.34%.
 Liquidity is the amount of cash or receivables that the company possesses to ensure that it can readily meet any withdrawal of Secured Note funds or the mortgage operations of the company.
-As at 31 December 2021 the company held liquidity of \$6,235,490 which represented 85.23% of Notes on issue (this figure will vary over time).
+As at 31 March 2022 the company held liquidity of \$6,491,379.00 which represented 85.34% of Notes on issue (this figure will vary over time).
 During these uncertain times, it has been decided to maintain this high level of liquidity to safeguard against unscheduled redemptions.
-NBFI currently have in excess of \$1 mil worth of pending loans in various stages of approval through to settlement.
-These, together with others in the pipeline, are expected settle during the second quarter this year.
+NBFISI currently have in excess of \$1 mil worth of loans pending in various stages of approval through to settlement.
+These were anticipated to settle during the second quarter this year.
+Due to the potential maturity liabilities falling due, management has held back on this settlement pipeline of loans until the end of the second quarter.
+In addition, NBFSI has received a good inflow of quality loans which it will consider towards the end of the second quarter.